10 Major Ports In China

 Cargo tonnage in 2018: 1.12 billion tons

 The port is connected to 90 countries and 560 ports.
-It serves as a multi-purpose port with nearly 200 berths, of which about 40 can process ships over 10,000 DWT.
-A dedicated terminal for processing crude oil handles supertankers over 250,000 tons and OBO (ore bulk carriers) vessels over 200,000 tons.
-There is a terminal for liquid chemicals holding 50,000 tons and a special terminal for 6th-generation container vessels.
+It is a multi-purpose port with nearly 200 berths, of which about 40 can process ships over 10,000 DWT.
+A dedicated terminal for processing crude oil handles supertankers of over 250,000 tons and OBO (ore bulk carriers) vessels of over 200,000 tons.
+There is a terminal for liquid chemicals holding 50,000 tons and a particular terminal for 6th-generation container vessels.

 The port has one of the largest ore handling yards.
 The port tied up with Vale miners in Brazil to build the Shulanghu hub that processes iron ore grinding.
 The storage yard has a capacity of 4.1 million tons and has dedicated shipping berths.
 The Ningbo Zhoushan port is close to the Zhejiang Free Trade Zone, which serves several leading companies worldwide.